morungos/morungos.github.io/_posts/2023-05-19-a-very-capitalist-risk.md

 background: '/img/posts/ultraviolet.jpg'
 summary: |-
   What if artificial intelligence meant that a technological elite could dispose of humanity
-tagline: |-
-  What if artificial intelligence meant that a technological elite could dispose of humanity
 excerpt: |-

 image: '/img/posts/ultraviolet.jpg'